How Companies Are Rethinking Growth in 2024

 We've observed three patterns among companies navigating this transition successfully:

 1. Ruthless prioritization.
 Rather than pursuing every opportunity, leading companies are making hard choices about where to compete.
-This means saying no to seemingly attractive markets, sunsetting products that don't contribute to core value, and focusing resources on areas of genuine competitive advantage.

 2. Customer-centric efficiency.
 Instead of cutting costs blindly, successful organizations are using customer value as their guide.
-They're investing more in high-value customer segments while reducing spend on unprofitable ones.
-The goal isn't to do less—it's to do more of what matters.

 The Path Forward